Attention is all you need to solve chiral superconductivity

 Since our NN variational optimization is entirely driven by energy minimization, the optimized NN wavefunction can be any superposition of (nearly) degenerate ground states, with distinct $C_4$ eigenvalues and opposite chiralities.
 In general, our NN wavefunction is a mixture of different $C_4$ symmetry eigenspaces, $\Psi=\sum_{m=0}^3\tilde\Psi_m$, where $\tilde\Psi_m$ picks up a phase $e^{i m\pi/2}$ under a $\pi/2$ rotation.
 To unmix different sectors, we project the NN wavefunction onto a given $C_4$ sector by making a proper superposition of $\Psi(\mathbf X)$ and its rotated copies,

-where $\mathbf R_{\pi/2}$ denotes the rotation of all particle coordinates by the angle $\pi/2$.
-A derivation is provided in Appendix~\ref{app:AM-projection}.
+where $\mathbf R_{\pi/2}$ denotes the rotation of all particle coordinates by the angle $\pi/2$, see App.~\ref{app:AM-projection} for a derivation.

 In Fig.~\ref{fig:AM-pattern}, we compare the variational energies of the original NN wavefunction and its projections onto the $m=0,1,2,3$ angular-momentum channels.
 These projections improve the ground-state energy, and the angular momentum of the lowest-energy state follows the pattern $m\equiv \pm (N-1)/2\mod{4}$ for $N=29,31,33,35,37$, consistent with that of a chiral superconductor.
-From now on, we will use the symmetrized wavefunction $\tilde\Psi_m$ with odd $(N-1)/2$ thus having $C_4$ eigenvalue $e^{i m\pi/2}=\pm i$ as the variational ground state for $p_x\pm i p_y$ pairing, which avoids the complication of chirality mixing.
+Henceforth, we use the symmetrized wavefunction $\tilde\Psi_m$ with odd $(N-1)/2$, i.e. a $C_4$ eigenvalue of $e^{i m\pi/2}=\pm i$, as the variational ground state.
+The neural network spontaneously learns the two-fold degenerate ground-state within $\sim 3 \times 10^4$ training steps [see SM Fig.~\ref{fig:C4 proj training}].
+The NQS has dominant, approximately equal weight in the angular momentum sectors corresponding to the chiral ground states [see SM Fig.~\ref{fig:C4-overlap}].

 \emph{Ground-state momentum distribution.} The presence of pairing is also evidenced by the momentum distribution function $n(\mathbf k)=\langle \hat c^\dagger_{\mathbf k}\hat c_{\mathbf k}\rangle$.
 For the spinless non-interacting Fermi gas, all states inside the Fermi surface are strictly occupied with $n(\mathbf k)=1$, while those outside are empty with $n(\mathbf k)=0$.
 In contrast, in the superconducting ground state, the momentum distribution is broadened: instead of a sharp discontinuity, $n(\mathbf k)$ changes smoothly across the Fermi surface due to electron pairing.
 This behavior was indeed observed in $n(\mathbf k)$ calculated for the optimized NN state, see Fig.~\ref{fig:nk}. $n(|\mathbf k|)$ shows a smeared profile, consistent with BCS coherence factors of a fully gapped superconductor.
-Note that even the occupation number of states considerably below the Fermi level is reduced from unity, consistent with the large binding energy.
+Note that the occupation number of states considerably below the Fermi level is reduced from unity, consistent with the large binding energy.

 {\em Off-diagonal long-range order---} To demonstrate the existence of superconductivity directly, we calculate the two-body reduced density matrix (2-RDM) of the many-body wavefunction.
 In real space the 2-RDM is